PARALIBRUM PRESS

 Paralibrum Press was born from both necessity and passion.
 The necessity lay in finding a way to publish works entirely independently of established publishing houses – whether small digital projects such as articles and essays, or full-length books like Frater Acher’s MUTABOR (2024).
 The passion is the same that inspired the creation of the book review platform Paralibrum in 2020: bibliophilia, the love of the printed, bound, carefully crafted, poetically inflected word.

 Several new projects are currently in development.
-We look forward to sharing more with you in 2026.
+We look forward to sharing more with you later in the year.

 About